-The extract below is from the interview with Liz Broderick (Head of Network and Portfolio Services) and Chrys Chrysanthou (Partner) from Kindred Capital.
+An interview for our #ESGinVC series with Liz Broderick (Head of Network and Portfolio Services) and Chrys Chrysanthou (Partner) from Kindred Capital.

 Coming soon: Farooq Abbasi (Preface Ventures), Kinga Stanislawska (Experior VC & European Women in VC), Bettina Denis (Gaia Capital Partners), Ha Duong (Ocean Investment), Andreas Surya & Richie Wirjan (Kejora Ventures) and Catherine Dupéré (Isomer Capital)

 How do you approach ESG responsibility at Kindred?

 ESG is really important to us at Kindred.
 We believe in backing founders that create the world we want to live in, so we have a responsibility to pay attention to key ESG issues.
 We look at this topic from two different perspectives, firstly from our own investments and operations and then from the portfolio side.